 Our Vision is to be a Spirit-empowered network of like-minded churches continuing in obedience to the Great Commission (Mt.
 28:18-20) for the glory of God.

 Article l- Name

 The name of the organization shall be PNEUMA Ministries International, hereinafter REFERRED to as "PMI".

 Article ll- Purpose

-The purpose of pneuma ministries international shall be to unite churches to continue to do in the Spirit what Jesus began both to do and teach.
+The purpose of PMI shall be to unite churches to continue to do in the Spirit what Jesus began to both do and teach.
 Through relationship we will plant churches and help existing churches grow in number by effectively ministering to the people in their geographical location and internationally.
-PNeuma ministries will also provide recruiting, training and support to partner churches through a strong network of pastors throughout the Body of Christ.
+PMI will also provide recruiting, training and support to partner churches through a strong network of pastors throughout the Body of Christ.

 Article lll- Membership

 The membership shall consist of appointees to the Apostolic Council and the Senior Pastor or Primary Leader of each Partner Ministry.